You’d probably prefer not to think about your jewelry being damaged, destroyed or lost during a catastrophe, but it’s prudent to be prepared.

 - Your insurance premium will be based on that same value.

-- Personal Property Vs Scheduled Property
+Personal Property Vs. Scheduled Property

-- Broader Coverage: Scheduled items will be covered for additional risks, including accidentally losing your scheduled jewelry (for example, losing your enjoyment ring while on vacation) which would not be covered under a standard homeowner’s policy.
+- Broader Coverage: Scheduled items will be covered for additional risks, including accidentally losing your scheduled jewelry (for example, losing your engagement ring while on vacation) which would not be covered under a standard homeowner’s policy.

 - No deductible: If you file a claim for a scheduled item no deductible will apply.